tapish2000/dst-custom-compiler/README.md

 # dst-custom-compiler

-The dst-custom-compiler is a Yacc repository.
+The dst-custom-compiler is a repository containing the compiler for a language named **dst**.

 ## Description